confluentinc/ksql/design-proposals/klip-33-key-format.md

 The introduction of additional key formats means that while the deserialized key from both sides of a join may match, the serialized binary data may differ if the key serialization format is different.
 To accommodate this, ksqlDB will automagically repartition one side of a join to match the key format of the other.

+Many joins require an implicit repartition of one or both sides to facilitate the join.
+In such situations the change of key format can be performed in the same repartitioned step, avoiding any additional re-partitions.
+This means that joining sources with different key formats will only require an implicit repartition to converge the key formats _if_ neither side is being repartitioned for any reason.

-Choosing which side to reparation can not be driven by the size of the data, as in a traditional database system, as the size of the data is potentially infinite and the throughput of each side of a join, unknown.
+Choosing which side to reparation can not be driven by the size of the data, as in a traditional database system, as the size of the data is unknown, likely infinite.
+Ideally, for a streaming system it is the rate of change of the data, i.e. the throughput, that would drive the choice.

-Hence the optimiser will base which side to repartition using an algorithm to minimise the number of reparations.
-For an N way join, the engine will determine which sources need to be repartitioned anyway, as they are joining on something other than the key, and which don't.
-Changing the key format of a source that needs to be repartitioned anyway is 'free'.
-Changing the key format of a source that doesn't already need a repartition will have a fixed cost.
-The formats with the lowest repartitioning cost wins.
+Unfortunately, this too can not be known upfront.
+For this reason, we propose repartitioning based on the order of sources within the query, with the source on the _right_ being repartitioned.

+A benefit of making the choice order-based is that, once the rule is learned, users can predicate and control which side is re-partitioned in some situations, i.e. stream-stream and table-table joins.

+Repartitioning the right side was chosen over the left, as it will mean stream-table joins will repartition the table, which we propose will _generally_ see a lower throughput of updates to the stream side.

 Such repartitioning is possible and safe... ish, even for tables, because the logical key of the data will not have changed, only the serialization format.
 This ensures the ordering of updates to a specific key are maintained across the repartition.
-Of course, the repartitioning can, and probably will, introduce out-of-order data, as the records are shuffled across partitions.
-This phenomenon already exists for other implicit repartitions, and will be documented.
+Of course, the repartitioning would introduce cross-key out-of-order data, as the records are shuffled across partitions.
+That is to say that even if the source partitions where correctly ordered by time, the re-partitioned partitions would see out-of-order records, though per-key ordering would be maintained.
+Thus time-tracking ("stream-time"), grace-period and retention-time might be affected.
+However, this  phenomenon already exists, as is deemed acceptable, for other implicit re-partitions.

 #### Single key wrapping